How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 Moving from 192GB to 288GB HBM3e per accelerator is not an incremental improvement.
 This 50% capacity increase enables single-node deployment of models that previously required distributed infrastructure.

 For Kimi K2.5, an 8-GPU MI355X node provides 2.3TB of combined GPU memory.
-This capacity supports multiple concurrent inference instances with substantial headroom for dynamic batching and KV cache optimization.
-The result is straightforward: infrastructure consolidation that simplifies operations while improving performance.
+This capacity supports multiple concurrent inference instances with headroom for dynamic batching and KV cache optimization, a technique that stores previously computed attention data to avoid redundant calculations.
+This results in infrastructure consolidation that simplifies operations while improving performance.

 A workload requiring 16 GPUs with 192GB memory now runs on 8 GPUs with 288GB memory.
 This consolidation reduces power consumption, shrinks data center footprint, and cuts operational overhead.
-Most significantly, consolidation improves inference latency by eliminating cross-node communication entirely.
+Consolidation also improves inference latency by eliminating cross-node communication entirely.

 Bandwidth: Moving Data at Scale